VSLCatena/VSLCatena-App/README.md

 As I am not completely familiar with the development of Flutter apps, I might have missed some conventions.
 If you notice something that is not in line with the conventions, please let me know.

 ### Merge requests
 For merge requests, the pipeline is holy.
 If the pipeline fails, the merge request will not be merged.
-If you want to merge a merge request, you should make sure that the pipeline succeeds.
-If you want to merge a merge request that fails the pipeline, you should fix the pipeline first.
-There is one exception to this rule:
-- The pipeline fails because of dependency vulnerabilities.
-Sometimes those dependencies have not yet been updated, and we can't do anything about it.
+Except if there is a good reason for it, which should then be discussed within the merge request.

 ### Formatting
 We use the dart formatter to format our code.
 You can run it with: